 A lot has changed in interior design over the last 10 years.
 The 10’s have provided us with the revival of mid-century modern design, the introduction of terrazzo to new homes and a love of house plants to name a few.
 Interior Design has come a long way over the past 10 years as people have taken time to decorate their homes in exciting ways.
-Now that this decade is coming to a close, I have rounded up the hottest trends of the 2010s.
+Now that this decade is coming to a close, I have rounded up the hottest interior design trends of the 2010s.

 Grey became the new beige: